 International Law Weekend – Midwest

-ILW Midwest 2021 is scheduled for September 24-25, 2021, and will focus upon The Academy and International Law: A Catalyst for Change and Innovation.
-The conference is hosted by Case Western Reserve University School of Law.
+ILW Midwest 2021 focused on The Academy and International Law: A Catalyst for Change and Innovation.
+The conference was hosted by Case Western Reserve University School of Law in September 2021.

 Perhaps more than in any other legal field, academic institutions and organizations run by academics have had a profound influence on the development of International Law.
-In this two-day in-person conference, two-dozen expert panelists from international organizations, NGOs, and academic institutions will explore how academia has influenced war crimes prosecutions, peace negotiations, and the pursuit of human rights since the Second World War.
+In this two-day conference, two-dozen expert panelists from international organizations, NGOs, and academic institutions explored how academia has influenced war crimes prosecutions, peace negotiations, and the pursuit of human rights since the Second World War.

 More information, including an agenda, is available online here.

 ILW-Midwest 2019 (September) focused upon Atrocity Prevention: The Role of International Law and Justice.
 The conference took place at Case Western Reserve University School of Law on September 20, 2019.
 Read more about ILW-Midwest 2019 here.

 ILW Midwest 2019 (March) was held on March 16, 2019 at the University of Dayton School of Law and co-sponsored by ABILA and the University of Dayton Human Rights Center as the 2019 Gilvary Symposium.
 The Symposium theme was Things Fall Apart or Creative Destruction?
 The Future of the Rule of Law in International Governance.
 It included panels on human rights and humanitarian law, international economic law, and global governance more generally and featured a keynote address by Justice Carlos Bernal of the Constitutional Court of Colombia on the problem of transitional justice in Colombia in the wake of the Colombian government/FARC peace agreement.
 The symposium was made possible by The Honorable James J. Gilvary Fund for Law, Religion, and Social Justice.

 International Law Weekend – South